 Here are the abstracts for two good papers: Narcissism at the crossroads: Phenotypic description of pathological narcissism across clinical theory, social/personality psychology, and psychiatric diagnosis and Grandiose and vulnerable narcissism: A nomological network analysis.
 These papers describing vulnerable and grandiose narcissism can be found on Google scholar or at your local university library.
 The Human Brain Reacts to Guns as if They Were Spiders or Snakes.
 Ipopba/iStock After each highly publicized mass shooting, there's a political debate about how to make them stop, with researchers and politicians alike firing up about assault-rifle bans, background checks, and other possible solutions.

 In a fascinating talk at TEDxStanford, “Sometimes it’s good to give up the driver’s seat,” marketing professor Baba Shiv reveals that discomfort over making choices extends into medical decisions.
 Five years ago, Shiv’s wife was diagnosed with breast cancer.
-Why Do Internet Trolls Exist?
-[INFOGRAPHIC] As you've probably discovered, there are people lurking all over the web who find great joy in humiliating and attacking others.
+“The most harrowing and agonizing part of the whole experience was that we were making decision after decision,” Shiv shares in his talk.

 This insightful infographic describes the inner workings of Internet trolls, explaining why they decide to spend their online time in attack mode.
 Tapping the expertise of psychologists and experts, it offers solid reasons why this scourge of the Internet continues.
 PsycNET - Option to Buy.
 Social Psychology Experiment.
 The smoke filled room study.

 Why Are Americans So Easy to Manipulate?
 (Image: Head gears via Shutterstock)What a fascinating thing!
 Total control of a living organism! — psychologist B.F.
 Skinner The corporatization of society requires a population that accepts control by authorities, and so when psychologists and psychiatrists began providing techniques that could control people, the corporatocracy embraced mental health professionals.
-In psychologist B.F.
 Why Are We So Afraid of Creativity?
 Creativity: now there’s a word I thought I wouldn’t see under attack.